Key questions

 Velocity, average velocity and speed

-Displacement B from point x 2 to x 3 occurs from 4.0 s to 8.0 s and is -0.51.
+Displacement B from point to occurs from 4.0 s to 8.0 s and is -0.51.
 Therefore, the average velocity is

 Velocity, average velocity and speed